 A good credit standing is critical to a successful personal loan application.
 Many borrowers with high salaries and stable jobs get the shock of their lives when banks decline their loan applications.
 What they don’t realize is that other factors greatly affect their chances of getting approved for a loan.
 Banks will look at your credit history and credit score to determine if you’re worth lending money to.
 Your credit score, in particular, reflects your past behaviors as a borrower, like loan defaults and maxed out credit cards.

 In some cases, errors in credit reports cause a borrower’s credit score to drop.
 For example, loan payments could be incorrectly reported as late, or closed credit card or loan accounts still show up as open.
 So if the bank rejected your loan application, check your credit score and credit report for errors.
-It’s important to clear your bad records to improve your chances of a personal loan approval in the future.
+It’s important to clear your bad records to improve your chances of personal loan approval in the future.

 If you’re currently knee-deep in debt, it’s best not to apply for a personal loan to begin with.
 Once your bank finds out that your debt is too high relative to your income, consider your application denied.
 Keep your debt-to-income ratio low (12% or lower) to avoid a rejection from the bank.
 To compute it, divide your monthly debt (outstanding credit card and loan balances) by your gross monthly income.
 If it’s too high, consider postponing your personal loan application until you’ve paid off at least a portion of your debt.